 The discharge shall not cause a violation of the following receiving water limitations, which are based on water quality objectives contained in the Ocean Plan.
-Compliance with these limitations shall be determined from effluent sampling showing compliance with comparable effluent standards and limitations.
+Compliance with these limitations shall be determined from samples collected at stations representative of the area within the waste field where initial dilution is completed.